 The programme has many vocationally focussed elements embedded within it.
 The programme is ideal for people who would like to work in schools with a special language needs focus.
 We therefore offer opportunities to experience a placement with people who have a language disorder and have contacts with keen local specialist schools.
-All students that engage in workbased modules are allocated a University Placement Advisor who confirms the appropriateness of the student's placement and agrees the focus of the placement and its associated assessment.
+All students that engage in work-based modules are allocated a University Placement Advisor who confirms the appropriateness of the student's placement and agrees the focus of the placement and its associated assessment.
 Students negotiate their placement aims with the host organisation and their University Placement Advisor.
-All placement Learning.
+All placements adhere to the University Policy on Placement Learning.